Merimbula - Tura Beach

 Merimbula - Tura Beach has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 14 projects likely to impact this area.
+AreaSearch identified 14 projects likely impacting the area.
 Notable ones include Templo Merimbula, Club Sapphire Hotel and Conference Centre, Lakewood Lifestyle Village, and Supercheap Auto and BCF Merimbula.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.